isomerpages/mlaw-acd/news/ongoing-events/_posts/2021-06-16-online-briefing-on-guidance-paper.md

 permalink: /news/ongoing-events/sign-up-for-online-briefing-on-guidance-paper/
 ---

-The Anti-Money Laundering/Countering the Financing of Terrorism Division (“**ACD**”) of Ministry of Law is organising online briefings in July 2021 for registered Precious Stones and Precious Metals Dealer (“**PSMD**”) to take regulated dealers through the Guidance Paper.
+The Anti-Money Laundering/Countering the Financing of Terrorism Division (“**ACD**”) of Ministry of Law is organising online briefings in July 2021 for registered precious stones and precious metals dealer (“**PSMD**”) to take regulated dealers through the Guidance Paper.

 In the Guidance Paper, MinLaw has identified four key areas for improvement, namely: